cozy/cozy-doctypes/docs/io.cozy.bank.md

 ## `io.cozy.bank.accounts`

-This doctypes stores informations about a Bank account:
+This doctype stores information about a Bank account:

 - `label`: {string} - The bank account label (e.g. _John Doe Bank Account_)
 - `institutionLabel`: {string} - The financial institution name the bank account belongs to